gabrielbarth/store/README.md

 # store

 This project is a simple version of generic store app which I have created using React Native + Typescript.
-It is consuming a fake products API provided to test it.
-I also used Redux Toolkit to state management.
+It is consuming a [fake products API](https://fakestoreapi.com/) to test it.
+I also used Redux Toolkit to cart state management.
 To test it I used Jest + Testing Library React Native.

 ### Running on your machine: